-Each FIFO has a data input port (Dn) and a data output port (Qn), both of which can assume either a 18-bit or a 9-bit width as determined by the state of external control pins Input Width (IW) and Output Width (OW) pin during the Master Reset cycle.
+Each FIFO has a data input port (D_n) and a data output port (Q_n) , both of which can assume either a 36-bit, 18-bit or a 9-bit width as determined by the state of external control pins Input Width (IW), Output Width (OW), and Bus-Matching (BM) pin during the Master Reset cycle.

 The input port can be selected as either a Synchronous (clocked) interface, or Asynchronous interface.
-During Synchronous operation the input port is controlled by a Write Clock (WCLK) input and a Write Enable (WEN) input.
-Data present on the Dn data inputs is written into the FIFO on every rising edge of WCLK when WEN is asserted.
+During Synchronous operation the input port is controlled by a Write Clock (WCLK) input and a Write Enable (\overline{WEN}) input.
+Data present on the Dn data inputs is written into the FIFO on every rising edge of WCLK when \overline{WEN} is asserted.
 During Asynchronous operation only the WR input is used to write data into the FIFO.
-Data is written on a rising edge of WR, the WEN input should be tied to its active state, (LOW).
+Data is written on a rising edge of WR, the \overline{WEN} input should be tied to its active state, (LOW).

 The output port can be selected as either a Synchronous (clocked) interface, or Asynchronous interface.
-During Synchronous operation the output port is controlled by a Read Clock (RCLK) input and Read Enable (REN) input.
-Data is read from the FIFO on every rising edge of RCLK when REN is asserted.
+During Synchronous operation the output port is controlled by a Read Clock (RCLK) input and Read Enable (\overline{REN}) input.
+Data is read from the FIFO on every rising edge of RCLK when \overline{REN} is asserted.
 During Asynchronous operation only the RD input is used to read data from the FIFO.
-Data is read on a rising edge of RD, the REN input should be tied to its active state, LOW.
-When Asynchronous operation is selected on the output port the FIFO must be configured for Standard IDT mode, also the RCS should be tied LOW and the \overline{OE} input used to provide three-state control of the outputs, Qn.
+Data is read on a rising edge of RD, the \overline{REN} input should be tied to its active state, LOW.
+When Asynchronous operation is selected on the output port the FIFO must be configured for Standard IDT mode, also the \overline{RCS} should be tied LOW and the \overline{OE} input used to provide three-state control of the outputs, Qn.